liamkendall/berrymixer/README.md

 This is the code and data from the article:

-**Title**

-"Initial flower visitor identity and foraging time strongly influences blueberry reproductive success"
+<h3>Initial flower visitor identity and foraging time strongly influences blueberry reproductive success</h3>

 **Authors**